tsdragon/dockercontrol/README.md

+# I'm archiving this as basically everything in here has been superceded by docker compose.

 # dockercontrol

 This is just a simple set of scripts to help me update/manage/rebuild the docker images on my server